dhsouthbend/databases/sections/5-foreignkeys.md

 [<<< Back](4-updatefield.md) - [Next >>>](6-buildtable_challenge.md)

-# Relating Tables with Foreign Keys
+# Relating tables with foreign keys

 At this point, we're going to create a second table called "students" to illustrate the relational nature of relational databases.
-We use the same syntax that we used to create the "programs" table, but with one extra element: *a foreign key*.
+We use the same syntax that we used to create the `programs` table, but with one extra element: *a foreign key*.
 Let's work in a new file that we call `students.py`.

 As before, create a connection to the "firstdb.db" database: